City-of-Helsinki/helfi-test-automation-python/README.md

 **1)** hel-fi environment set up and running in your machine so that you can access drupal web development platform at : https://www.xxxxxx.docker.sh

-      For example: helfi.docker.sh or helsinki-paatokset.docker.sh
+      For example: hel-platform.docker.sh or helfi.docker.sh

 **2)** IDE with robot framework support.